I was never married, though it was something like marriage.

 Once upon a time

 I must have been the woman he wanted once; he likes surface and intelligence, which is an odd combination but he must feel safe there, and in control, and he is all about control.
-So I bubbled along the surface and at the time was content to remain there, happy to remain there, weary of the depths, of grief and blindness.
+So I bubbled along at the surface, and at the time was content to remain there, happy to remain there, weary of the depths and their darkness, depleted by grief and blindness.

 So perhaps he fell in love with a woman he thought would live at the surface, and so I take my blame as I feel I should; I must have been the woman he wanted once.